Marijuana Use and Life Insurance: Can cannabis keep you from getting coverage?

 Secured with SHA-256 Encryption

 Because of the variety of medicinal uses, everything from epilepsy to muscular deterioration can be helped or treated by using marijuana.
-Videos have been shared across the web showing the relief of symptoms.

 Additionally, marijuana and hemp products have revitalized farming communities across America that were otherwise falling to the wayside.
 This has also brought a lot of rural populations to think favorably of the plant, a stark contrast from 10 years ago.